Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2: Discussions

 \section{Discussions}

 This section interprets the empirical findings presented in Section \ref{sec:Results}.
-We begin by analyzing the theoretical implications of the capacity dichotomy (Section \ref{sec:interpretationdico}) and the truthfulness paradox (Section \ref{sec:interpretationpara}), then derive practical consequences for deployment (Section \ref{sec:practical}), and finally contextualize the work by addressing its limitations (Section \ref{sec:limitations}) and future directions (Section \ref{sec:future}).
+We begin by analyzing the theoretical implications of the capacity dichotomy (Section \ref{sec:interpretationdico}) and the inverse MMLU–TruthfulQA-MC2 correlation (Section \ref{sec:interpretationpara}), then derive practical consequences for deployment (Section \ref{sec:practical}), and finally contextualize the work by addressing its limitations (Section \ref{sec:limitations}) and future directions (Section \ref{sec:future}).